 The evaluation of seismic intensity increments using the method of seismic rigidities should be carried out by comparing the values of seismic rigidities of the studied and reference soils, taking into account the influence of the saturation of the section and possible resonance phenomena, according to the formula:

-where - the total increment of seismic intensity (in points) relative to the initial (background) seismic intensity assumed for the research area in accordance with RSN 60-86;
+where image - the total increment of seismic intensity (in points) relative to the initial (background) seismic intensity assumed for the research area in accordance with RSN 60-86;

-- the increment of seismic intensity due to the difference in seismic rigidity of soils between the studied and reference sites;
+image - the increment of seismic intensity due to the difference in seismic rigidity of soils between the studied and reference sites;

-- the increment of seismic intensity due to the deterioration of seismic properties of soils at the studied site due to saturation (waterlogging);
+image - the increment of seismic intensity due to the deterioration of seismic properties of soils at the studied site due to saturation (waterlogging);

-- the increment of seismic intensity due to the possible occurrence of resonance phenomena caused by a sharp difference in seismic rigidities in the covering and underlying layers of rocks in the studied section.
+image - the increment of seismic intensity due to the possible occurrence of resonance phenomena caused by a sharp difference in seismic rigidities in the covering and underlying layers of rocks in the studied section.

 Currently, works on seismic microdistricting (SMR) are included as mandatory in engineering surveys for construction in earthquake-prone regions.